Going From Sitecore to WordPress? Here’s How to Evaluate the Various Aspects of Your Transition

 • Is highly flexible in terms of the features you can plug and play.

-• Is a super intuitive, secure, SEO- and mobile-friendly CMS.
+• Is a super intuitive, secure, SEO- and mobile-friendly content management system.

 • Has an ever-growing community of developers and experts helping each other.